RADIOACTIVE MATERIAL SHIPMENT FEES

 For credit card payments, the department accepts Discover, MasterCard or Visa.

-The fees will be used by the Missouri Departments’ of Natural Resources, Health and Senior Services, Public Safety and Transportation for purposes related to:
+The fees will be used by the Missouri Department of Natural Resources, Department of Health and Senior Services, Department of Public Safety and Department of Transportation for purposes related to:

 - Education and training of state, county and local emergency responders